 Remember to send your manuscript both on paper and in electronic form!

-Upper Hand Press is open to good books in the literary genres good writers bring to our attention.
-So far we've published fiction, criticism, an author-illustrated book, a short story collection and poetry.
+Upper Hand Press is open to good books that good writers bring to our attention.
+So far we've published fiction, criticism, an author-illustrated book, a short story collection, and poetry.
 We don't consider ourselves interested in sci-fi, romance, or fantasy, but the right manuscripts could change our minds.

 Upper Hand is edited and published by the owner, Ann Starr (read her Starr Review blog).
-We have an outstanding consulting editorial board, but the first reader for every submission is Starr.
+We have an outstanding consulting editorial board, but Starr is the first reader for every submission.

 Be sure to read our Submission Checklist before you send materials.
 Note especially that we accept only EXCLUSIVE SUBMISSIONS.
-If we have reason to believe that yours is a multiple submission, we will return it.
 We make every effort to inform you of our decision within three months.
-Please note as well that we do not consider submissions that come through agents.
+We do not work with agents.

-If you think Upper Hand Press may be a good fit for you, we look forward to hearing from you.
+If you think Upper Hand Press may be a good fit, we look forward to hearing from you.

 Your submissions checklist

-Manuscript excerpt of under 50 pages, beginning with page 1.
+Prose excerpt of under 30 pages, beginning with the book’s first page.

-Letter explaining why you wrote this book, what its theme(s) is/are, and what readers you hope to engage.
+One-page letter explaining why you wrote this book, describing its themes, and who you are writing for.
 Please acknowledge that you are making an exclusive submission.
-Do not write a hasty letter; do not send a form letter.

-Include your full contact information: email address, postal address, telephone numbers.
+Include your full contact information: email and postal addresses and telephone number.

-$10 submission fee, payable by check or money order to UPPER HAND PRESS, LLC, should accompany the paper submission.
-Your submission will not be read without this fee.
+A non-refundable $10 submission fee, payable by check or money order to UPPER HAND PRESS, LLC, should accompany the paper submission.

 *Yes, the submission fee is required.
 For one perspective, see an applicant's blog.